IntersectMBO/plutus/doc/docusaurus/docs/delve-deeper/languages.md

 It allows for even greater reuse of existing functions, types and idioms from the hosting language, compared to eDSLs.
 For instance, a program that tests whether one integer is less than another can retain the type `Integer -> Integer -> Bool`, and can even reuse the `<` operator in the hosting language's standard library[^1].

-This is achieved by leveraging the host language's compiler components, such as lexer, parser, type checker and optimization passes, as well as the hosting language's intermediate ASTs.
+This is achieved by leveraging the host language's compiler frontend, which might include lexer, parser, type checker, AST and optimization passes, while developing a custom backend for the new language.
 By reusing the host language's ASTs, programs maintain simple and regular types without the need for custom AST construction, which is often necessary in eDSLs.

 A case in point is Plutus Tx, which is a subset of Haskell, and its compiler is a GHC plugin.